Cordobo/cordova-plugin-ios-camera-permissions/README.md

-## iOS 10 Camera Permissions Plugin for Apache Cordova
+## iOS 11 Camera Permissions Plugin for Apache Cordova

-**Cordova / PhoneGap Plugin Permission Settings for NSCameraUsageDescription, NSPhotoLibraryUsageDescription and NSMicrophoneUsageDescription in iOS 10 by adding a declaration to the Info.plist file**
+**Cordova / PhoneGap Plugin Permission Settings for NSCameraUsageDescription, NSPhotoLibraryUsageDescription, NSPhotoLibraryAddUsageDescription and NSMicrophoneUsageDescription in iOS 11 by adding a declaration to the Info.plist file**

 ## Install